-NOTE: If the drivers are not present, copy the Shamrock USB Drivers folder from the installation CD-ROM to the Andor Solis folder.
+NOTE: If the drivers are not present, copy the Shamrock USB drivers folder from the installation CD-ROM to the Andor Solis folder.

-- 1. After the Power and USB cables have been plugged in as described in "Connecting the Power and USB Cables" on page 25, switch the power on to the spectrograph. - 2.
+- 1. After the power and USB cables have been plugged in as described in "Connecting the Shamrock to the Power Supply and PC" on page 21, switch the power on to the spectrograph. - 2.
 The Found New Hardware Wizard appears.